anpham6/chrome-docs/source/document/plugins/built-in.rst

 - Local plain file with single function (e.g. ".js")
 - Inline function

-.. note:: More advanced plugins can be written when installed through NPM.
+.. tip:: More advanced plugins can be written when installed through NPM.

 .. [#] settings.transform.imports